dragsbruh/nero/docs/README.md

 ### Basic Usage

-Explore the [basic usage guide](USAGE.md) to understand how to initiate Nero and perform common tasks.
+Explore the [docs](docs) to understand how to initiate Nero and perform common tasks.

 ## Features